-Rise of Japan's mixed race models
+Rise of Japan's mixed-race models

 Written by Stephy Chung, CNNJunko Ogura, CNN

-Contributors Momo Moussa, CNN
+Contributors Momo Moussa, CNNTomo Umewaka, CNN

 For 18-year-old model Rina Fukushi, Tokyo is home.
 But growing up as a mixed-race child in Japan wasn't always easy.
 With a Japanese-American father and a Filipina mother, Fukushi was one of a growing number of biracial individuals identifying as "hafu" -- a phonetic play on the English word "half."